open-edge-insights/eii-messagebus/README.md

 showcase how to use the security features enabled in the message bus.
 It is important to note that although the examples below use JSON to convey the configurations it is not required that you use a JSON configuration for the message bus.
-However, utilities are provided in the C library for the EIS message bus for using a JSON file to configure the bus.
+However, utilities are provided in the C library for the EII message bus for using a JSON file to configure the bus.

 ### Using Only CurveZMQ Encryption